ivan-khvostishkov/booktube/README.md

 - 📋 **Playlist Support** - Play YouTube playlists or multiple videos in sequence
 - 🔀 **Playlist Shuffling** - Randomize the order of videos in playlists
 - ❤️ **Favorites List** - Save and manage your favorite audiobooks with quick access
+- 📤 **Export/Import** - Backup and restore your favorites and app data
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🌙 **Dark Theme** - Easy on the eyes for nighttime listening